mui/material-ui/docs/src/pages/customization/theme-components/theme-components.md

 ## Adding new component variants

 You can use the `variants` key in the theme's `components` section to add new variants to Material-UI components.
-These new variants can specify what styles the component should have when specific props are applied together.
+These new variants can specify what styles the component should have when specific props are applied.

 The definitions are specified in an array, under the component's name.
 For each of them a CSS class is added to the HTML `<head>`.
 The order is important, so make sure that the styles that should win are specified last.